q3769/semver-maven-plugin/README.md

 mvn semver:set-current -Dsemver=blah
 ```

-errors out because 'blah' is not a valid SemVer
+errors out because `blah` is not a valid SemVer

 ```
 mvn semver:set-current -Dsemver=1.2.3-beta
 ```

-sets the value of the version element of the pom.xml file to be 1.2.3-beta, regardless of the existing value
+sets the value of the version element of the pom.xml file to be `1.2.3-beta`, regardless of the existing value

 ### Increment normal version number